Soufi4ne/soufi4ne/README.md

 * 🌍  I'm based in Paris
 * 🧠  I'm learning NextJS
 * 🤝  I'm open to collaborating on any Web Project
-* ⚡  I love Virtual Reality
+* ⚡  I love Virtual Reality and High-Tech

 ### Skills